 Identify and appoint individuals who are responsible for accessibility to ensure that any accessibility related issues are not neglected and that everyone on the team knows where to take accessibility questions.

-e.g.

 Example responsibilities

 Marketing - Ensure good accessibility practices within the brand or design guidelines.